OlineRanum/3D-LEX_Controller/README.md

 - Make code to collect files from all systems and pickle them
 - Make a batching system to feed files from Shogun Live into Post

+# handles / functions for the OSC server
+- "/QuitServer", quits the server and closes the python script
+- "/SetFileName", takes a _gloss_ and sets the filename to the gloss name
+- "/RecordStart", requests the IPhone to start capturing
+-  "/RecordStop", requests the IPhone to stop capturing (IPhone should respond with "/RecordStopConfirm", which triggers saving algorithm)
+- "/BatteryQuery", requests the battery value of the IPhone and outputs it to the terminal
+- "/*", everything else will be printed in the terminal